 One of my friends, Monique, wrote to say that she felt if one actually talked about the product then marketed it that it would generate sales.
 I didn’t totally dismiss it, because that does sound like a great strategy, but I’ve done that.
 I talked about my Casio watch and even put the watch I bought at the bottom; no clicks.
 I’ve written on other products, and I’ll be writing on another product soon; nothing.
 I’ve actually written 2 posts on the ebook 20 Ways To Make $100 a Day, and never gotten a click, even though I bought the book and it’s what’s led me to my latest career in writing and blog writing for others.

 Is it a matter of trust?
 Well, this guy named Todd asked if people like and trust you, and I commented that I hoped so, but I wasn’t really sure.
 I get visitors, have subscribers, but no buyers.
 So, does that mean people don’t trust me, or just that I’m not offering anything that they need?
-Do folks know that I can find almost any product they’d be looking for and possibly get it for them at a discount through my Commission Junction affiliate program?
-Well, you do now!

 Then I said to Sire that we had to look at each other to see what makes us respond to buying things.
 And we really don’t have an answer for that; I think that’s interesting, and something worth exploring.
 Actually, I asked people before what makes them buy stuff, and got at least a few comments on it.
 I’m asking again, because I’d love to hear from more people on the subject.
 And of course the question comes up as to the types of ads people respond to better, banner ads, product ads, or text ads.
 I’ve tried them all; still no idea.